jkent/frogfs/README.md

 memory mapped I/O. It is not possible (at this time) to use FrogFS without the file system binary existing in data address space.

-Creation of a FrogFS filesystem is a multi-step process handled by a single
-tool:

-  * `tools/mkfrogfs.py`
-    - Recursively enumerate all objects in a given directory
-    - Apply transforms to objects as configured in yaml
-    - Compress files to files as configured in yaml
-    - Save json file containing the state including file timestamps
-    - Hash path using djb2 hash
-    - Save FrogFS binary: header, hashtable, objects, and footer

-You can add your own transforms by creating a `tools` directory in your projects root directory, with a filename starting with `transform-` and ending with `.js` or `.py`.
+Creation of a FrogFS filesystem is handled by a single tool, `tools/mkfrogfs.py`.
+It uses transforms in the `tools` directory, or you can add your own transforms by creating a `tools` directory in your projects root directory, with a filename starting with `transform-` and ending with `.js` or `.py`.
 Transform tools take data on stdin and produce output on stdout.

 Both transform and compresors can accept arguments.
-Look at `default_config.yaml` for examples.
+Look at `examples/standalone/frogfs.yaml` for an example.

 # History and Acknowledgements